 New England’s forest will show vibrant red, orange, and yellow hues during the autumn, while the Florida Everglades are one of a kind.

-East coast states are more compact and smaller.
+East Coast states are more compact and smaller.
 The good news about this is that you will be able to travel to these areas more quickly across college towns and see many different things on your journey.

 This is a great opportunity, especially for international students planning to enroll in an Eastern college or university in a small college town.
 Beach vacations are available, or you can drive 3 hours to a large city and find yourself setting foot in the best college towns.

 The Eastern region of the United States lets you in on a good time at any time.
-If you’re outdoorsy and love stimulating outdoor activities and marvel at the natural beauty of the surroundings, explore the institution’s college park and the best college towns!
+If you’re outdoorsy and love stimulating outdoor activities and marveling at the natural beauty of the surroundings, explore the institution’s college park and the best college towns!

-Life in an Eastern college town does not skimp on their recreation spots that showcase world-class culture and talent!
+Life in an Eastern college town does not skimp on its recreation spots that showcase world-class culture and talent!
 In every small but educated city in this region, students discover the cultural scene in performing arts centers.